Massachusetts Protective Order Lawyer

 D) All of the above.

-The answer, of course, is D. Massachusetts defines harassment as “(i) three or more acts of willful and malicious conduct aimed at a specific person committed with the intent to cause fear, intimidation, abuse or damage to property and that does in fact cause fear, intimidation, abuse or damage to property; or (ii) an act that: (A) by force, threat or duress causes another to involuntarily engage in sexual relations; or (B) constitutes a violation of section 13B, 13F, 13H, 22, 22A, 23, 24, 24B, 26C, 43 or 43A of chapter 265 or section 3 of chapter 272.”
+The answer, of course, is D. Massachusetts defines harassment as “(i) three or more acts of willful and malicious conduct aimed at a specific person committed with the intent to cause fear, intimidation, abuse, or damage to property and that does in fact cause fear, intimidation, abuse, or damage to property; or (ii) an act that: (A) by force, threat, or duress causes another to involuntarily engage in sexual relations; or (B) constitutes a violation of sections 13B, 13F, 13H, 22, 22A, 23, 24, 24B, 26C, 43 or 43A of chapter 265 or section 3 of chapter 272.”
 [1]

 Seeking a Harassment Order

 Under Chapter 258E of the Massachusetts General Laws, any party may seek a harassment order against another party; unlike a temporary order of protection from abuse, it is not necessary that domestic violence or abuse be in the picture.
-The plaintiff may file a Complaint to begin the procedure for obtaining a harassment order.
-There is no filing fee associated with this Complaint.
-The Complaint might ask the Court to order the Defendant to do the following:
+The plaintiff may file a complaint to begin the procedure for obtaining a harassment order.
+There is no filing fee associated with this complaint.
+The complainant might ask the court to order the defendant to do the following:

 - (i) refrain from abusing or harassing the plaintiff, whether the defendant is an adult or minor;